-Note The DHCP option 82 circuit-ID is inserted into the Active-Flow report (when queried for all multicast flows) even if a configured circuit-ID exists.
+Note The DHCP option 82 circuit-ID is inserted in the Active-Flow report (when queried for all multicast flows) even if a configured circuit-ID exists.

 ANCP allows a remote server to request the list of active flows from the ANCP client (Catalyst 4500 series switch is the ANCP client).
 This list is very similar to the output from the show ancp multicast command except that it follows the ANCP protocol packet format (see IETF.org).
 Observe that the

 show ancp multicast command provides the flows that have been activated with the